 Guest article written by John Byrne

 For many people who want to break into the media whether in a performing, pundit or celebrity role getting an agent and/or a PR rep can seem like the most logical first step.
 Since quite a few people also seem to be confused as to the difference between an agent and a publicist in the first place I will give a little clarification shortly.
 But the crucial thing to bear in mind whichever service you are looking for is this: the best agent/manager in the world can’t make you a success if you haven’t got the talent to be successful in the first place.
 Nor can the best PR in the world get you publicity when you haven’t got anything worth publicising.
-In both cases you need to do a lot of groundwork first unless you want to waste your time and theirs.
+In both cases you need to do a lot of groundwork first unless you want to waste your time and theirs so it is important to understand the difference between an agent and a publicist.

 Broadly speaking an agent or manager tries to get you work in your particular area of expertise be that acting, presenting, public speaking, writing or whatever and protects your interests while you carry that work out.
 In return for those services the agent gets a percentage of your earnings from work they bring in.
 In other words they get paid when you get paid.
 A PR works to get you media coverage for the projects you are already doing so that your brand becomes more established which will hopefully lead to offers for more work.
 A publicist will also work to manage your public image and seek opportunities for you to raise your brand visibility across all platforms.
 A PR gets paid (on a retainer or fixed fee) whether a campaign about you and your work brings in publicity or not so make sure you pick a good one.
 As your brand grows so to does your popularity and a publicist can help to ensure that you are strategic in how you promote your work, news about your personal life and how you communicate with your fanbase.
 Not all publicists are created equally however so remember to take the time to compare and contrast before assigning a publicist especially since you will be paying them a fixed fee.